 In 1789 the Bastille, an imposing representation of the authority of the Bourbon dynasty, was stormed, marking a turning point in the French Revolution.
-An angry crowd had hunted for weapons at the capital’s arsenal, dragging out twenty cannons.
-Only two, however, were still functional, and they were duly used to bombard the fortress.
+An angry crowd had hunted for weapons at the capital’s arsenal, dragging out cannons, two of them silver, that were then used to bombard the Bastille.

 It turned out that the two silver cannons had peculiar origins.
 They were from Thailand, then known as Siam, brought to France a century ago during the reign of King Louis XIV.
 How did the Siamese cannons end up there, to be used in the storming of the Bastille?
 What follows is a fascinating story of diplomatic and cultural exchange.

 It begins with the ascension of King Narai in Siam.
 Coming to power in 1656, he reigned over what was then one of the world’s most prosperous cities: Ayutthaya.
 The king was known to be, at least for the era, remarkably open and tolerant, interested in foreign affairs and cultures.
 Diplomatic missions were sent abroad to China and Persia.
 A new palace he built in Lopburi was heavily influenced by European architecture.
 Jesuits were allowed to settle in the kingdom and to preach Christianity.
 Most shockingly, King Narai even appointed a Greek named Constantine Phaulkon as the Ayutthayan equivalent of interior minister.
 (One of the stranger figures in Siamese history, he deserves an article all to himself.)